 - Establish feature hierarchy automatically—The Hierarchy Field parameter is optional for the Resolve Building Conflicts tool.
 If it is not specified, buildings are assigned a relative importance internally based on the perimeter of the building and proximity to barriers.
 Perimeter is used rather than area to give more prominence to buildings that were specifically captured with high building footprint detail.
 Keep this in mind if you choose to simplify building footprints prior to resolving building conflicts.
 Larger buildings closer to more than one barrier are assessed as more significant than smaller buildings relatively far from a barrier.
 The Hierarchy Field parameter can be used effectively with a partially populated Hierarchy field; the significant buildings on a map can be attributed with a hierarchical value, and all other features (with a NULL value) will have relative significance internally calculated.

 - Define barrier features—The Input Barrier Layers parameter lists line or polygon layers that restrict where buildings can be moved.
 Roads layers are typically used to prevent buildings from moving across roads.
 At least one barrier layer must be specified, but multiple layers can be accepted.
-It is important to keep in mind that the more barrier constraints there are in place, the harder it is for the tool to find acceptable conflict resolution solutions.
+Keep in mind that the more barrier constraints there are in place, the harder it is for the tool to find acceptable conflict resolution solutions.

 - Orient buildings to barrier layers—Buildings can optionally be oriented to align their dominant face to barrier features.
 For example, buildings can be oriented to align to nearby roads.
-If the Barrier Layer Orient parameter is TRUE, all buildings that meet the size and proximity requirements are oriented with respect to that barrier layer.
-If the parameter is FALSE, no specific orientation occurs, but nearby features may be incidentally rotated slightly in the course of conflict resolution.
+If the Input Barrier Layers parameter's Orient column is specified as True, all buildings that meet the size and proximity requirements are oriented with respect to that barrier layer.
+If the column is specified as False, no specific orientation occurs, but nearby features may be incidentally rotated slightly in the course of conflict resolution.

 - Size requirements—All point buildings, and only polygon buildings that meet the Minimum Allowable Building Size parameter value (that is, have both bounding box sides less than or equal to the value) are oriented.
 This includes those buildings that have been enlarged to the minimum building size value.
 Larger buildings are not oriented.
 Buildings forced to remain visible (hierarchy = 0) are oriented only if they meet the size requirements.